actris/data-management-plan/DMP/initial-DMP.md

 #### The types and formats of data generated/collected
 The ACTRIS In situ data centre unit is supported by the [EBAS database infrastructure](http://ebas.nilu.no/ResourcesATMOS/AboutEBAS.pdf).
 Data submitted to EBAS need to be formatted in the EBAS NASA-Ames format by the data provider, and there is exsisting instructions and template for each instrument/group of instruments.
 [The EBAS NASA-Ames format](https://projects.nilu.no//ccc/tfmm/kjeller_2016/EBAS_Data_Format_2016-10.pdf) is based on the ASCII text NASA-Ames 1001 format, but contains additional metadata specifications ensuring proper documentation from the [EBAS-Submit documentation](https://ebas-submit.nilu.no/) website as well as tools for [file-generation](http://dev-ebas-file-generation-tool.nilu.no/) (*beta*) and [file-submission](https://ebas-submit-tool.nilu.no/).

-#### Specify if existing data is being re-used (if any)
+#### Re-use of existing data

+The ACTRIS data user interface will include access to ACTRIS In situ legacy data resulting from ACTRIS pre-projects.

-#### Specify the origin of the data
+#### The origin of the data

-#### State the expected size of the data (if known)
+#### The expected size of the data

-#### Outline the data utility: to whom will it be useful
+#### Data utility: to whom will it be useful
-#### Outline of Data life cycle (workflow and workflow diagram): Appendix x: Data lifecycle/workflow for data centre unit x
+#### Outline of data life cycle (workflow and workflow diagram)

+Detail on the data life cycle and workflow diagram for In situ observations can be found in [*Appendix 3: ACTRIS in situ aerosol, cloud and trace gas data lifecycle and workflow (draft)*.](https://github.com/actris/data-management-plan/blob/master/DMP/initial-DMP.md#appendix-3-actris-in-situ-aerosol-cloud-and-trace-gas-data-lifecycle-and-workflow-draft).

-### Data summary of the ACTRIS Aerosol remote sensing data centre unit (ARES)
+### 2.2.
+Data summary of the ACTRIS Aerosol remote sensing data centre unit (ARES)

-* State the purpose of the data collection/generation
-* Explain the relation to the objectives of the project
-* Specify the types and formats of data generated/collected
-* Specify if existing data is being re-used (if any)
-* Specify the origin of the data
-* State the expected size of the data (if known)
-* Outline the data utility: to whom will it be useful
-* Outline of workflow and workflow diagram

-### Data summary of the ACTRIS Cloud remote sensing data centre unit (CLU)

 * State the purpose of the data collection/generation
 * Explain the relation to the objectives of the project